 “I would say those are mostly different dynamics,” explains Dr. Lisa Damour, a clinical psychologist and co-director of the Laurel School’s Center for Research on Girls in Shaker Heights, Ohio.
-“You can have super-demanding parents that expect a kid to manage, but the helicopter parent does not think their kid can manage.”
+“You can have super-demanding parents that expect a kid to manage.
+But the helicopter parent does not think their kid can manage.”
 In other words, where the helicopter parent will often do the child’s work for him, the tiger mom places the burden directly on the child herself.
 Both approaches can be damaging, but their motivations and strategies differ.

-So, despite the level of involvement in both kinds of parenting, it seems as though tiger moms are their own distinct breed, not to be confused for helicopter parents.
+So, despite the level of involvement in both kinds of parenting, it seems as though tiger moms are their own distinct breed.
+They are not to be confused for helicopter parents.
 In any case, the tiger mom is just the latest in the ongoing parent trend index.
 According to a recent article in the Washington Post, new parenting trends to look out for include a more equitable share of parenting duties as dual-income millennial families become more and more common.
 Additionally, many experts forecast a shift away from helicopter parenting and an embrace of a more relaxed approach focused on fostering kids’ independence.

 Who’s to say what the next big style will be, though.
 We’ve had helicopters and tigers.
 While some may expect a similarly intense euphemism – the drone dad? – to follow, perhaps something more mellow is waiting in the wings.